 How to contribute:

-Include in the email or postal message to us your name (so that we can be sure of the spelling) and a completed Maritime Memoir Project Form, which includes the Terms and Conditions of the project and that you are happy for us to retain your contact information.
+Include in the email to us your name (so that we can be sure of the spelling) and a completed Maritime Memoir Project Form, which includes the Terms and Conditions of the project and that you are happy for us to retain your contact information.
 It may be that one of our volunteer researchers will want to contact you for further information about your contribution(s).
 Please also state that in your message to us, if you do not want to do this and we will assume that you do not wish to be contacted further.

 What happens next: